azerothcore/azerothcore-wotlk/README.md

 It is written in C++ and based on MaNGOS, TrinityCore and SunwellCore.

+:moneybag: You can support the project by financing the resolution of issues [using Bountysource](https://github.com/azerothcore/azerothcore-wotlk/wiki/Bountysource).

 ## Why AzerothCore?

 Our main goal is to create a playable game server, offering a fully working game experience.
 In short, we focus on the **user experience (UX)**.